LYNCH·LLP

 • How many art units does this examiner cover?

 Yes.
-The allowance rate ranges from 14% to 52% across the examiner's art units, indicating variation in historical disposal outcomes among the units covered.
+The allowance rate ranges from 14% to 52% across the examiner's art units, indicating variation in outcomes by art-unit assignment.

 ◈ RESPONDING TO AN OFFICE ACTION